apetickler/mount-a-drive-in-wsl/README.md

 # Scripts to help you mount physical Linux drives in WSL

 There are all sorts of reasons you might want to have persistent, reliable access to a btrfs/ext4/etc. drive in WSL or Windows.
-Are are some scripts that will help!
+Here are some scripts that will help!

 Here are the broad strokes of what we’re dealing with: